logzio/logzio-helm/charts/fluentbit/README.md

 ## Change log
+* 0.0.7
+  - Upgrade 'fluent-bit-output' image to 0.6.2
+    - Resolve bug with exit code handling to ensure all buffered logs are flushed before termination.
+    - Upgrade golang to 1.22.
+    - Upgrade fluent-bit official image to 3.1.4.
+  - Remove default resources `limits`
+* 0.0.6
-* 0.0.6 - Upgrade 'fluent-bit-output' image to 0.6.0
+  - Upgrade 'fluent-bit-output' image to 0.6.0
   - Upgrade fluent-bit to v3.0.4.
+* 0.0.5
-* 0.0.5 - Upgrade docker image to 0.4.1
+  - Upgrade docker image to 0.4.1
-  * Trim the compiler build path from stack traces.
+    - Trim the compiler build path from stack traces.
-  * Add timestamp decode support for new fluentbit versions.
+    - Add timestamp decode support for new fluentbit versions.
-  * Update to fluent-bit 2.1.9 in docker image.
+    - Update to fluent-bit 2.1.9 in docker image.
-* 0.0.4 - Upgrade docker image to 0.3.0, adding dedot filter
+* 0.0.4
-          in Logzio Output config, added memory and cpu requirements.
+  - Upgrade docker image to 0.3.0, adding dedot filter in Logzio Output config, added memory and cpu requirements.
+* 0.0.3
-* 0.0.3 - Upgrade docker image to 0.1.3.
+  - Upgrade docker image to 0.1.3.
+* 0.0.2
-* 0.0.2 - Upgrade docker image to v0.1.2.
+  - Upgrade docker image to v0.1.2.
+* 0.0.1
-* 0.0.1 - Initial realese
+- Initial realese